KDE/documentation-docs-kdenlive-org/user_interface/shortcuts.rst

        - Project Bin: on a clip shows properties
        - Project Bin: on an empty place opens `add clip or folder`
        - Timeline: on a clip shows duration
+       - Timeline: into an empty part of a track makes the track active
        - Monitor: opens monitor in a second monitor (if installed) in fullscreen mode